Accuracy of Home Pregnancy Tests

 The premise is simple; hold the stick in your urine stream, wait a few minutes for the test to work and then a small screen will reveal yes or no, + or -, pregnant or not pregnant.
 Some will also guesstimate exactly how many weeks along you are.

 The tests work by detecting the levels of human chorionic gonadotrophin (HCG) in the urine.
-HCG is known as the ‘pregnancy hormone’, it is produced once the fertilised egg is implanted in the wall of the uterus and levels will double every two to three days, until it reaches peak levels at about 10 weeks gestation.
+HCG is known as the ‘pregnancy hormone’, it is produced once the fertilized egg is implanted in the wall of the uterus and levels will double every two to three days, until it reaches peak levels at about 10 weeks gestation.

 Most home pregnancy tests are reasonably accurate, provided the instructions are followed carefully.
 A positive result will almost always be accurate, but a negative result may be more questionable.
 If you suspect you are pregnant and have missed a period, but your result was negative, it may be worth repeating the test in a couple of days.